|NUR 501 Theoretical Basis of Nursing Practice||3 SH|

 |NUR 811 Qualitative Methods in Nursing Education Research||3 SH|

 Learners develop knowledge and skills to effectively use statistics in different educational research designs.
 Topics include selection-appropriate statistical analyses, including descriptive and inferential statistics.
 Students are also prepared to utilize statistical software packages.

 Learners will be guided through the research process as they develop their dissertation proposals.
 By the end of the course, students will produce the first draft of the proposal for the course faculty and dissertation adviser.

 NUR 814 Dissertation Advisement II

-Learners will be guided through the process as they await IRB approval, and begin the data collection phase.
+Learners will be guided through the process as they await Institutional Research Board approval and will begin the data collection phase.
 In this seminar approach, learners will work individually with their dissertation adviser.

 Learners will continue to work with their dissertation advisers to complete writing the dissertation and conducting the dissertation defense.